Cornwall & Cotswolds Hiking Tour – 13 Days

 8 miles (13km) with 1,000 feet (320m) of ascent

-Walking from Mullion, we pass the Marconi Monument on our way to Poldhu Cove.
-From the sands of Loe Bar, we head inland around the freshwater lake of Loe Pool then through the Penrose Estate to the market town of Helston
+Walking from Mullion, you pass the Marconi Monument on your way to Poldhu Cove.
+From the sands of Loe Bar, you head inland around the freshwater lake of Loe Pool then through the Penrose Estate to the market town of Helston

 10 miles (17 km) with 1,600 feet (480m) of ascent